Arachnophobia

 Arachnophobia is the fear of spiders and other arachnids, such as scorpions and ticks.
+Arachnophobia is a specific phobia and is one of the most common described anxiety disorders, despite the fact that most arachnids pose little threat to humans besides the Sydney funnel web spider and other various venomous spiders that can possibly lead to death if untreated.

-The word "arachnophobia" comes from the Greek words arachne and phobia.
+The word "arachnophobia" comes from the Greek words αράχνη (arákhnē) which means spider and φοβία (phóbos) means fear or terror.

 Signs and symptoms

 People with arachnophobia tend to feel uneasy in any area they believe could harbour spiders or that has visible signs of their presence, such as webs.
 If arachnophobes see a spider, they may not enter the general vicinity until they have overcome the panic attack that is often associated with their phobia.
 Some people scream, cry, have emotional outbursts, experience trouble breathing, sweat and experience increased heart rates when they come in contact with an area near spiders or their webs.
 In some extreme cases, even a picture, a toy, or a realistic drawing of a spider can trigger intense fear.

-Reasons
+Causes

-Arachnophobia may be an exaggerated form of an instinctive response that helped early humans to survive or a cultural phenomenon that is most common in predominantly European societies.
+The reason for the prevalence of arachnophobia in the population is not fully understood.
+Some researchers suggest that it may have evolved from an instinctive response that helped early humans survive.
+Others suggest that it is a cultural phenomenon that is most common in European societies.